Mumbai: Japanese man jumps from auto after rude driver demands $50

-Scared, he jumped out of the auto after the driver refused to stop; the Japanese still flung Rs 500 to pay for his ride
+Scared, as the driver tried to kidnap him and extort dollars, the 45-year-old jumped out of the auto ; the Japanese national still flung Rs 500 to pay for his ride

 This city — or country, for that matter — is not the easiest place for foreigners, as a 45-year-old Japanese national learnt on Sunday, when an autorickshaw driver tried to kidnap him and extort dollars.
 The foreign national — Akira Shigeta — was forced to jump out of the running auto to save his life, but ended up fracturing his right shoulder.